National Centre for Circus Arts: History

 It was established in 1989 by Jonathan Graham with a number of other volunteers, including artistes/composers in residence,Lights In A Fat City with Artist in Residence Sheila Stewart, in a former timber yard in North Road London .Together they collaborated in developing and performing " Satellites 1 and 2 ".(now the site of the Pleasance Theatre).
 From the outset it has provided support for professional performers through practice time, devising space, company support and putting on shows, including the Circus Space Cabaret, plus an adult evening programme and a youth programme.

 In 1994 it moved to Shoreditch Electric Light Station, a former power station, in Hoxton, starting a BTEC "National Diploma in Performing Arts (Circus)" in 1995 which ran to 1999.
 In 1998 it designed and delivered the tailor-made training programme for the 87 aerial artists who performed in the Millennium Show at the Millennium Dome.
 In 1999 it started to run a BA (Hons) two-year intensive course in "Theatre Practice – Contemporary Circus" in association with the Central School of Speech and Drama.
 The Foundation and Ba(Hons) degrees are now validated by the University of Kent (see below).
-Until recently, it was the only place you could achieve a degree in circus arts in the UK.
+Until 2014, it was the only place you could achieve a degree in circus arts in the UK.
 However, in September 2014, Circomedia in Bristol launched a BA (Hons) in Contemporary Circus and Physical Performance, accredited by Bath Spa University.

 The Circus Space was instrumental in the creation and development of The Generating Company.

 In 2012 Circus Space – now the National Centre for Circus Arts – ran an eight-week intensive training programme for 42 deaf and disabled artists, preparing them to perform featured roles in the Opening Ceremony of the Paralympic Games at the Olympic Stadium in Stratford on 29 August 2012.
 Some of those artists who prepared for the spectacular high-wire act in the Paralympics Opening Ceremony at the Olympics 2012 included injured soldiers.

 In March 2014, Circus Space was awarded national status and renamed the National Centre for Circus Arts.
 This was recognised as a major step in developing a culture of homegrown circus in the UK.
 Rufus Norris, now Artistic Director of the National Theatre, said in 2014:"One of the challenges in this country has been that a lot of the circus arts have been abroad – Europe, Canada, America, China, Russia.
 But we haven't really had a developed centre here – and now we do.
 That's fantastic in terms of what that promises in all kinds of ways."Former Joint Chief-Executive, Jane Rice-Bowen, said at the time:“For a long time we haven’t had the legitimacy of other art forms like ballet or opera and this is our moment to say circus is a brilliant art form.”